ROCm/rocBLAS/README.md

 sudo make install   # sudo required if installing into system directory such as /opt/rocm
 ```

 #### CUDA build errata
-Since rocBLAS is written with HiP kernels, it should build and run on CUDA platforms.
-However, currently the build
+rocBLAS is written with HiP kernels, so it should build and run on CUDA platforms.
+However, currently the build is broken
+with a CUDA backend.

 ## Migrating libraries to ROCm from OpenCL
 [clBLAS][] demonstrated significant performance benefits of data parallel (GPU) computation when applied to solving dense